-The IRS does not report tax audits to major credit bureaus, but failure to pay back taxes, penalties and fees can result in a tax lien.
-If a tax lien is imposed, it can have a negative impact on credit scores.
+The IRS does not report tax audits to major credit bureaus, but can it affect your credit score?
+Failure to pay back taxes and penalties can trigger tax liens that negatively impact credit ratings.

 (Article continues below Infographic)

 Tax return discrepancies typically trigger audits.
 The IRS performs audits to review the accuracy of a taxpayers’ reported income, deductions, and other declarations.